JohnAstro/JohnAstro/README.md

 - 👋 Hi, I’m @JohnAstro
 - 👀 I’m interested in ...
 Web and mobile development
 - 🌱 I’m currently learning ...
-Flutter, Dart, and Machine Learning
+Flutter, Dart, and Machine Learning via Python and TensorFlow
 - 💞️ I’m looking to collaborate on ... an API in any language
 - 📫 How to reach me ... jonathan.gonzalez12@utrgv.edu or jonathan956g@gmail.com